jozefvaclavik/docker_workshop/day_1/part_3/README.md

 There really isn't more to it.

 ## Run the app!
-Run `docker run --rm day_1:part_3` and `open http://localhost:4567`.
+Run `docker container run --rm day_1:part_3` and `open http://localhost:4567`.
 What do you see?

 Yup.
 Nothing.
 Nada.
 Time to go down the rabbit hole and try to figure out why.

-If you run `docker ps -a` you are gonna see your container running.
+If you run `docker container ls -a` you are gonna see your container running.
 As we didn't name it, it's gonna have a funky name.

 ```sh
 CONTAINER ID   IMAGE             COMMAND                  CREATED              STATUS                   PORTS         NAMES